VorteX-co/VAUV/Software/vortex_ws/src/motion_control/docs/control/mpc/mpc.md

 ### problem::ADvector

-Using the CppAD::AD<double> as the base data type for performing the calculation, this permits the automatic calculation of the jacobian of the cost and model constraints for the optimization.
+Using the CppAD::AD<double> as the base data type for performing the calculatins, this permits the automatic calculation of the jacobian of the cost and model constraints for the optimization.

 ![ADvector](./ADvector.png)